kgateway-dev/kgateway/docs/content/guides/security/tls/server_tls.md

 Let's say we had another Virtual Service that serves a different certificate for a different virtual host.
 Gloo Edge allows you to serve multiple virtual hosts from a single HTTPS port and use [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to determine which certificate to present to which virtual host.
 In the previous example, we create a certificate for the `petstore.example.com` domain.
 Let's create a new self-signed certificate for a different domain, `animalstore.example.com` and see how Gloo Edge can serve multiple virtual hosts on a single port/listener.

+{{% notice note %}}
+When you define SNI domains It is a requirement for a default route without a sni domain defined to be created.
+{{% /notice %}}

 First we'll create the self-signed certificate for the domain `animalstore.example.com`.

 ```bash